Canoeing Calories Burned: Paddling MET, 30 & 60 Min

 How many calories does canoeing burn in 30 minutes?

 A person weighing 160 lbs (73 kg) burns approximately 133 calories during 30 minutes of canoeing.
-This is based on a MET value of 3.5 for canoeing.
+This is based on a MET value of 3.5 for recreational canoeing, calm water.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of canoeing?

 The default MET (Metabolic Equivalent of Task) value for canoeing is 3.5, while the selected training style uses MET 3.5.
-This means canoeing burns 3.5 times more energy than sitting at rest.
+This means recreational canoeing, calm water burns 3.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is canoeing good for weight loss?